PaddlePaddle/PaddleRS/docs/apis/data_en.md

 ## Data Transformation Operator

-In PaddleRS a series of classes are defined that, when instantiated, perform certain data preprocessing or data enhancement operations by calling the `__call__` method.
-PaddleRS calls these classes data preprocessing/data enhancement operators, and collectively **Data Transform Operators**.
+In PaddleRS a series of classes are defined that, when instantiated, perform certain data preprocessing or data augmentation operations by calling the `__call__` method.
+PaddleRS calls these classes data preprocessing/data augmentation operators, and collectively **Data Transform Operators**.
 All data transformation operators inherit from the parent class[`Transform`](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/transforms/operators.py).

 ### `Transform`